-- 25.1 Transmitters used at IARU ARDF Championships shall meet the Technical Specifications for ARDF Equipment (see Appendix 1, section 2). - 25.2 The antenna installation shall not be changed during the competition. - 25.3 All transmitters including the beacon(s) shall be clearly audible during the whole competition from the start point, using a receiver of average sensitivity.
-All transmissions shall be monitored and recorded by the organiser. - 25.4 Transmitters begin to operate after all receivers have been collected at the start.
+- 27.1 Transmitters used at IARU ARDF Championships shall meet the Technical Specifications for ARDF Equipment (see Appendix 1, section 2). - 27.2 The antenna installation shall not be changed during the competition. - 27.3 All transmitters including the beacon(s) shall be clearly audible during the whole competition from the start point, using a receiver of average sensitivity.
+All transmissions shall be monitored and recorded by the organiser. - 27.4 Transmitters begin to operate after all receivers have been collected at the start.
 Transmitters shall remain operating until the end of the time limit of the last competitor.
-The beacon transmitter(s) shall remain operating until all competitors have finished. - 25.5 In the event of a thunderstorm, the Chairman of the International Jury is entitled to recall the competition immediately.
+The beacon transmitter(s) shall remain operating until all competitors have finished. - 27.5 In the event of a thunderstorm, the Chairman of the International Jury is entitled to recall the competition immediately.
 In this case, all transmitters except for finish beacon(s) will be switched off.
-Finish beacon(s) remain in operation until all competitors reach the finish.

-- 25.6 If the authorities of the organising society make any transmitter identification compulsory, such identification can only be transmitted during the active minute. - 25.7 The order in which competitors search for and discover the transmitters is entirely at their discretion except for the finish beacon, which shall be registered as the last one of the transmitters. - 25.8 The finish beacons shall be placed at the entrance of the finish corridor.
+Finish beacon(s) remain in operation until all competitors reach the finish. - 27.6 If the authorities of the organising society make any transmitter identification compulsory, such identification can only be transmitted during the active minute. - 27.7 The order in which competitors search for and discover the transmitters is entirely at their discretion except for the finish beacon, which shall be registered as the last one of the transmitters. - 27.8 The finish beacons shall be placed at the entrance of the finish corridor.
 They shall be registered in the same way as other transmitters.
-Beacons for both bands share one flag and one registering device. - 25.9 All transmitters shall be marked by a flag consisting of three squares 30 x 30 cm arranged in a triangular form.
-Each square shall be divided diagonally, one half being white and the other orange. - 25.10 The flag shall be close to the transmitter antenna and not more than 4 meters away.
-The flag shall be visible to competitors when they reach the transmitter antenna. - 25.11 To prove that competitors have visited each transmitter, there shall be at least two or more registering devices in the immediate vicinity of each flag. - 25.12 Each transmitter must be easily recognizable by its code number, which shall be fixed to the flag or to the registering device for easy identification by the competitors.
-In addition, there must be another clear sign indicating the frequency band of the transmitter. - 25.13 All transmitters shall be guarded. - 25.14 The time at which each competitor finds a transmitter shall be recorded.
+Beacons for both bands share one flag and one registering device. - 27.9 All transmitters shall be marked by a flag consisting of three squares 30 x 30 cm arranged in a triangular form.
+Each square shall be divided diagonally, one half being white and the other orange. - 27.10 The flag shall be close to the transmitter antenna and not more than 4 meters away.
+The flag shall be visible to competitors when they reach the transmitter antenna. - 27.11 To prove that competitors have visited each transmitter, there shall be at least two or more registering devices in the immediate vicinity of each flag. - 27.12 Each transmitter must be easily recognizable by its code number, which shall be fixed to the flag or to the registering device for easy identification by the competitors.
+In addition, there must be another clear sign indicating the frequency band of the transmitter. - 27.13 All transmitters shall be guarded. - 27.14 The time at which each competitor finds a transmitter shall be recorded.

-26. Transmitters arrangement
+28. Transmitters arrangement

-- 26.1 Competitions are organized on both the 3.5 MHz and 144 MHz bands simultaneously.
-Categories are divided into two groups at the discretion of the siting referee.
-On the first competition day, the first group run on the 3.5 MHz band and the second group on the 144 MHz band.
-On the second competition day, the bands are swapped. - 26.2 There are 12 transmitters in the competition area, 6 on each band.
+- 28.1 Classic competitions are organised on both the 3.5 MHz and 144 MHz bands simultaneously.
+Categories are divided into two groups: one group contains categories M19, M21, M40, W19, and W21, the other group contains categories M50, M60, M70, W35, W50, and W60.
+On the first competition day, one group runs on the 3.5 MHz band and the other group on the 144 MHz band.
+On the second competition day, the bands are swapped. - 28.2 There are 12 transmitters in the competition area, 6 on each band.
 Transmitters shall operate on each band in the following sequence:

 transmitter code sent frequency operating period

-finish beacon MO Α continuously
+finish beacon MO А continuously

 transmitter No.1 MOE В in the first minute

 transmitter No.2 MOI В in the second minute

 transmitter No.3 MOS В in the third minute

 transmitter No.4 MOH В in the fourth minute

 transmitter No.5 MO5 В in the fifth minute